Jocefynerooot/cpp_course/Basics/readme.md

 make: *** [Makefile:91: all] Error 2
 ```

-3. can we use else if without if --> no
+3. can we use else if without if --> No
 ```cpp
 else if (x < y)
 {